Why a Statue of the 'Father of Gynecology' Had to Come Down

 The statue presents Sims in all his glory, with nary a mention of the human chattel that made his breakthroughs possible.
 Nor are Sims’s actions unique in American history.
 From the involuntary sterilization of black women throughout the South, to the Tuskegee syphilis experiments performed by the U.S. government, to the unconsented use of Henrietta Lacks’s cancer cells for research, American medicine has often involved the involuntary exploitation of its black population.

 Statues can make for poor history.
 They are made to celebrate heroes, not to acknowledge human frailties.
 The former Confederate states erected tributes to their fallen soldiers across the South to honor the defense of human bondage, and the continued triumph of the color caste system that succeeded it after abolition.
-It is appropriate that a society which no longer seeks to honor slavery or white supremacy, or deceives itself about the Southern cause, ceases to honor the men who lead the fight for it.
+It is appropriate that a society that no longer seeks to honor slavery or white supremacy, or deceives itself about the Southern cause, ceases to honor the men who lead the fight for it.

 In Sims’s case, his defenders may argue that his contributions to medical science outweigh his misdeeds.
 But it is precisely his use of enslaved black subjects for surgical experiments that made those contributions possible; it is not feasible to separate them, any more than it is possible to separate the physical bravery of Confederate soldiers from the cause to which they gave their lives.
-Sims became known the “father of gynecology” despite women like Lucy, Betsy, and Anarcha, but because of them.
+Sims became known as the “father of gynecology” not despite women like Lucy, Betsey, and Anarcha, but because of them.

 Before the Public Design Commission took its vote, Michele Bogart, an art history professor and former member of the commission, urged it to leave the statue in place.
 “History matters,” she said, according to The New York Times.
 “Don’t run from it.”

-Just as the the Confederate Lost Cause deserves its reckoning, so does Sims deserve his.
+Just as the Confederate Lost Cause deserves its reckoning, so does Sims deserve his.
 There is no way to honor Sims as a hero, while properly acknowledging those who suffered under his surgeon’s knife, so that others could someday be healed with less pain and more care.
 Removing Sims’s statue is not running from history.
 It is seeing history with the clarity it demands.